He-Yin Zhen: Feminism

-He Zhen’s critique focused on two aspects of Chinese patriarchy at that time.
-First is directly against traditional Chinese Confucianism, which oppressed women for thousands of years in China’s history.
-Traditional Chinese Confucianism defines women’s duty and life purpose, which restrain women’s basic human rights like working, attending imperial exams (Keju), studying, and equal domestic status.
+He Zhen's critique focused on two aspects of Chinese patriarchy at that time.
+First is directly against traditional Chinese Confucianism, which oppressed women for thousands of years in China's history.
+Traditional Chinese Confucianism defines women's duty and life purpose, which restrain women's basic human rights like working, attending imperial exams (Keju), studying, and equal domestic status.
 Other Chinese feminists at that time also upheld similar objections against Confucianism.
 The second aspect is against the resignification of women in late nineteenth- and early twentieth-century Chinese liberal feminist circles.
 Although society and most Chinese scholars at that time widely judged and rethought the flaws and backwardness of Confucianism, only women in the urban areas gained more rights to improve their social status and living condition.
 The resignification of women still did not equalize the power gap between men and women.
-In He Zhen’s ideals. the true liberation had not been realized yet.
+In He Zhen's ideals. the true liberation had not been realized yet.

-He Zhen’s 1907 article On the Question of Women's Liberation sharply pointed out facts about marriage in China and the western world.
+He Zhen's 1907 article On the Question of Women's Liberation sharply pointed out facts about marriage in China and the western world.
 She first mentioned that women in the western world have the freedom to divorce, get an education, and stay single.
 Apparently, women in the western world are free, but she defined such freedom as physical and unreal liberation.
-She emphasized that Chinese women’s imitation and Chinese feminism that following the western path is wrong.
-She suggested that “吾决不望女子仅获伪自由、伪平等也，吾尤望女子取获真自由、真平等也” ("I absolutely do not want women to gain only false freedom and equality, I especially hope that women gain true freedom and true equality").
+She emphasized that Chinese women's imitation and Chinese feminism that following the western path is wrong.
+She suggested that "吾决不望女子仅获伪自由、伪平等也，吾尤望女子取获真自由、真平等也" ("I absolutely do not want women to gain only false freedom and equality, I especially hope that women gain true freedom and true equality").
+She closed the essay by writing, "Labor is a natural calling for women.
+But everyone, not just poor women.
+When labor is borne only by some poor women, then it is a kind of subservient labor.
+So, in our opinion, if there were the implementation of a system of communalized property, then everyone, whether man or woman, would labor equally..."